How to Reduce Radiation Exposure in AirPods 3rd and 4th Generations

 The Hidden Radiation Exposure in Your Daily Audio Routine

 The math becomes concerning when you factor in usage patterns: if you use AirPods for 3 hours daily, you're exposing sensitive ear canal tissues to electromagnetic fields over 1,000 hours annually.
-Yet most users remain unaware of this exposure because Apple markets the convenience while maintaining levels approximately 93% below the 1.6 W/kg FCC safety limit.

 Why AirPods Radiation Levels Remain Consistent Across Generations